M7-TROJAN/CPlusPlus-Console-Projects/Mathquiz/README.md

 This project serves as a programming exercise to demonstrate fundamental coding skills.
 It is not intended for use as a real-world Program.

+## very Important Note

+The project within this repository serves as a testament to my adeptness in fundamental programming skills and concepts, meticulously crafted to showcase the extent of my capabilities.

 ## Author

 Mahmoud Mohamed